SAP-samples/successfactors-extension-calculate-employee-seniority/07-TestEndToEndFromSAPAppGyverToSAPSuccessFactors/README.md

 3. Please send both POST request and PATCH request by changing the necessary values.
 >Note: Status should be "REHREH" in the POST request.

 This should create and employee with status "EXCEPTION" that will be updated in SAP Appgyver UI.
+Skip to step [Check the Event Message in SAP BTP Cockpit](#check-the-event-message-in-sap-btp-cockpit)

 ### Rehire employee in SAP SuccessFactors